keiji-imai/blog/content/posts/whyblog/index.md

 ## For Inspiration
 Blogs can inspire people.
 Let me explain how.

 Inspiration has two ingredients.
 First, you have to see something awesome.
-Then you need to convince yourself that you can do something just as awesome.
+Then you need to convince yourself that you can do it.

 I've experienced this first-hand.
 At RoboCup 2019, I was blown away by the [insane robots](https://www.youtube.com/watch?v=3Gupdy-QfdE) we competed against.
 But after talking to the people who built them, I realized I could make awesome robots too.
 The same thing happened when I went to my first FIRST Robotics Competition (FRC).
 I began to realize how much I could do if I set my mind to it.